 Poison Oak is highly variable in appearance.
 It varies from shrub to vine.
 The leaves vary from red to green.
 It has long stems, leaves in threes, small greenish flowers, and smooth seeds that are about 1/4 inch across.
-It is often lush in coastal canyons, but sparse in the mountain woodland.
-It is deciduous, and often looses its leaves in late summer, leaving it hard to recognize.
+It is often lush in coastal canyons but sparse in the mountain woodland.
+It is deciduous and often loses its leaves in late summer, leaving it hard to recognize.
 But the long, straight branches give a clue.

 Where is it found?